 First, the population of Greater Norwich have been considered as the context for the study.
-The majority of this data comes from the latest Census.
+The majority of this data comes from the latest Census (2011).
+Despite its age, the Census is recognised as being an accurate and nationally consistent data source.

-A scoping exercise has determined that land use policies in any local plan are unlikely to have any potential impact on people in relation to life choices regarding personal identity and relationships, nor on people according to their inherent sexual preferences.
+A scoping exercise was completed in the preliminary stages of completing this assessment.
+This determined that land use policies in any local plan are unlikely to have any potential impact on people in relation to life choices regarding personal identity and relationships, nor on people according to their inherent sexual preferences.
 The following protected characteristics have therefore been scoped out of this report: gender reassignment; sexual orientation; and marriage/civil partnership.

-A screening exercise has then considered the potential of the policies in the draft plan to have a positive or negative impact on people with the following protected characteristics:
+A screening exercise has then considered the potential of the policies in the plan to have a positive or negative impact on people with the following protected characteristics:

 - · age;

 - gender;

-- · race;
+- race;

 - · religion or belief;

-- · disability;
+- disability;

-- pregnancy;
+- · pregnancy;